yxwang19/SAPD/README.md

 <a href='paper/main.pdf'><img src='https://img.shields.io/badge/Paper-PDF-orange'></a>

+🎉 Welcome to SAPD, this is a comprehensive repository specializing in **A Style-Aware Polytomous Diagnostic Model for Individual Traits**<br> published in ECAI 2025.
 </div>
-🎉 Welcome to SAPD, this is a comprehensive repository specializing in **A Style-Aware Polytomous Diagnostic Model for Individual Traits** published in ECAI 2025.

 ## 🔔 Abstract